IlkoChw/catbox_async_uploader/README.md

 # Catbox Async Uploader

-Catbox Async Uploader is a simple Python class to upload files and URLs to [Catbox.moe](https://catbox.moe), including its temporary storage feature, **Litterbox**, and album management.
+Catbox Async Uploader is a simple Python wrapper to upload files and URLs to [Catbox.moe](https://catbox.moe), including its temporary storage feature, **Litterbox**, and album management.

 ## Usage